-- 1. Add the clip you want to use as a bump layer (texture) to a separate track in your sequence. - 2.
-Click the Toggle Track Output icon so to hide the track containing the bump layer clip. - 3.
-Add the Lighting Effects to a clip in the same sequence. - 4.
-In the Effect Controls panel, click the triangle to expand the Lighting Effects.

-- 5. (Optional) Click the triangle next to Light 1 to adjust the light's properties.

-- 6. Choose the video track containing the bump layer from the Bump Layer menu.

-- 7. From the Bump Channel menu, specify whether to use the bump layer clip's red, green, blue, or alpha channel to create the lighting effects texture.

-- 8. Select the White Is High option to raise the white parts of the channel from the surface.
-Deselect this option to raise the dark parts.

-- 9. Scrub the underlined text to specify the Bump Height value from flat (0) to mountainous (100).
+- 1 Add the clip you want to use as a bump layer (texture) to a separate track in your sequence. - 2 Click the Toggle Track Output icon to hide the track containing the bump layer clip. - 3 Add the Lighting Effects to a clip in the same sequence. - 4 In the Effect Controls panel, click the triangle to expand the Lighting Effects. - 5 (Optional) Click the triangle next to Light 1 to adjust the light's properties. - 6 Choose the video track containing the bump layer from the Bump Layer menu. - 7 From the Bump Channel menu, specify whether to use the bump layer clip's red, green, blue, or alpha channel to create the lighting effects texture. - 8 Select the White Is High option to raise the white parts of the channel from the surface.
+Deselect this option to raise the dark parts. - 9 Scrub the underlined text to specify the Bump Height value from flat (0) to mountainous (100).

-- Fast Color Corrector effect

-- Correct video color, easily

-- Luma Corrector effect

-- Luma Curve effect

-- RGB Color Corrector effect

-- RGB Curves effect

-- Three-Way Color Corrector effect
+Three-way Color Corrector effect

-- Video Limiter effect

-- Vectorscope

-- Editing and color correcting video

-- Color Replace effect (Windows only)

-- Channel Mixer effect

-- Color Pass effect (Windows only)

-- Convolution Kernel effect

-- Adjust position, scale, and rotation

-- Creating a Title on a Reflective Surface